BarshisLab/barshislab.github.io/_posts/2020-5-27-Porites_mapping_Radice.md

 Secure copy adapter list file from local machine to folder in the cluster.

 ----------------------------------------------------------------------------------------------
-## adapter trimming-clipping-quality filtering for all files
+## Adapter trimming-clipping-quality filtering for all files
 can do this in separate batches

 > /cm/shared/courses/dbarshis/15AdvBioinf/scripts/